bluesky/scanspec/master/_sources/how-to/iterate-a-spec.rst.txt

 =====================

 A Spec is only the specification for a scan.
-To execute the scan we need the positions.
+To execute the scan we need the frames.
 We can do this in a few ways.

-If you only need the positions
+If you only need the midpoints
 ------------------------------

-If you are conducting a step scan, you only need the central positions of each scan point.
-You can get these by using the `Spec.positions()` method to produce an `SpecPositions` iterator of scan positions:
+If you are conducting a step scan, you only need the midpoints of each scan frame.
+You can get these by using the `Spec.midpoints()` method to produce a `Midpoints` iterator of scan points:

 >>> from scanspec.specs import Line
 >>> spec = Line("x", 1, 2, 3)
->>> for d in spec.positions():
+>>> for d in spec.midpoints():
 ...     print(d)
 ...
 {'x': 1.0}